pinksummit/terraform-aws-openshift/README.md

 It can take up to 30 minutes to deploy.
 If this fails with an `ansible` not found error, just run it again.

+When running this initially, the post-install scripts failed, and I had to run them manually.
+To do that just ssh into each machine (master or node) and manually run the commands from the post-install scripts.
+The admin password is set in the master post install script.
+If you don't change it, it'll be '123'.
+You can also log into the master after the fact and update the passwords manually using htpasswd.
+See this link for more information: https://docs.openshift.org/latest/install_config/configuring_authentication.html#HTPasswdPasswordIdentityProvider

 Once the setup is complete, just run:

 ```bash